COM121 Professionalism – COM Medical Education

 4. Upon receipt of a negative professionalism form the actions of the PC will proceed as follows:

-1. The PC Chair will review the complaint, after which the Chair or a member of the PC will interview the student.
+1. The PC Chair will review the complaint, after which the Chair or a member of the PC will interview the student and the complainant if identified.
 If the complaint occurs during a course or in a clerkship, the chair will contact the course or clerkship director to discuss the situation.

 3. If the concern is determined to warrant action: